BA (Hons) Commercial Modern Music - Music Production

 Apply Now

-A 4-year full-time degree - *Subject to Validation
+A 4-year full-time degree

 If you are interested in creating music and sound and want to gain a degree-level qualification, and also fulfil your creative and commercial potential, then BA (Hons) Commercial Modern Music is the right choice to help turn your passion for music into a career.